Welcome to The Chaplain Kit

 Chaplain Densford earned an Associate of Christian Education (ACE) and Bachelor of Biblical Studies (BBS) from Nazarene Bible College in Colorado Springs, Colorado (1995), a Master of Arts in Theological Studies (MATS) and Master of Divinity (M.Div) from Northeastern Seminary in Rochester, New York (2003 & 2014) and a Master of Arts in Christian Ministry (MACM) from Assemblies of God Theological Seminary in Springfield, MO (2013).
 He is currently working on a D.Min (Chaplain Leadership track) at Wesley Theological Seminary in Washington D.C.

-His military education includes enlisted Basic Combat Training at Fort Dix, New Jersey (1988); the Chaplain Assistant Course at Fort Monmouth, New Jersey (1988); the Chaplain Officer Basic, Chaplain Captain Career, and Brigade Chaplain Functional Area Qualification Courses (2004, 2010 & 2015) at Fort Jackson, South Carolina; the Cultural Awareness Training Course (Middle East Region) (2005); the Army Basic Instructor Course (2013), the Brigade Chaplain Functional Course (2015) and the Command & General Staff Officers Course (2016).
+His military education includes enlisted Basic Combat Training at Fort Dix, New Jersey (1988); the Chaplain Assistant Course at Fort Monmouth, New Jersey (1988); the Chaplain Officer Basic and Chaplain Captain Career Courses (2004 & 2010); the Cultural Awareness Training Course (Middle East Region) (2005); the Army Basic Instructor Course (2013), the Brigade Chaplain Functional Course (2015) and the Command & General Staff Officers Course (2016).

 Chaplain Densford’s awards and decorations include: the Bronze Star Medal, Meritorious Service Medal (2 OLC), Army Commendation Medal (2 OLC), Army Achievement Medal, National Defense Service Medal, Afghanistan Campaign Medal (2 Campaign Stars), Iraq Campaign Medal (2 Campaign Stars), Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, Korean Defense Service Medal, Military Outstanding Volunteer Service Medal, Army Service Ribbon, Overseas Service Ribbon (4 Device), NATO Medal (Afghanistan), and the Cold War Service Certificate.